GENERAL

 Ques: Is studying Psychology in Canada worth it for Indian students in 2025?

-Ans: Yes, Bachelors of Psychology in Canada is worth it for Indian students/
+Ans: Yes, Bachelor of Psychology in Canada is worth it for Indian students.

 Ques: Can freshers apply for a Bachelor’s in Psychology in Canada?

 Ans: Absolutely.
-Indian students can apply by completing their Class 12, and meet the eligibility criteria.
+Indian students can apply by completing their Class 12 and meeting the eligibility criteria.

 Ques: Do Canadian Psychology degrees help in settling abroad?